Yogesh-1910/Financer/README.md

     *   **Prepare your dataset:** Create a `finance_qa.json` file in the `llm` directory.
 This file should contain a list of instruction-output pairs for training the model on financial Q&A.
     *   **Run the fine-tuning script:**
         ```bash
+        python finetune_phi3.py
+        or
-        python fine_tune_phi2_finance.py
+        pyhotn fine_tune_phi2_finance.py
         ```
     *   This will create a folder (e.g., `phi2-finance-results/final_phi2_finance_adapters`) containing the fine-tuned LoRA adapter weights.
 Ensure the `adapter_model_path` in `main_api.py` points to this directory.

 6.  **Start the Backend API Server:**
     ```bash
     uvicorn main_api:app --reload --host 0.0.0.0 --port 8000
+    or
+    npm start
     ```
     *   The backend server should now be running.
-Check the terminal for "LLM Model and Tokenizer loaded successfully." and "Uvicorn running on http://0.0.0.0:8000".
+Check the terminal for "Database Sucessfully Synced" and "Uvicorn running on http://0.0.0.0:8000".

 ### Frontend Setup